 Are you looking for your first job and not sure where to start?
-The transition from education to first full-time position is not an easy job.
+The transition from education to your first full-time position is not an easy job.
 Based on recent data from the Australian Government showing that the job prospects of young Australians are potentially dwindling, Open Colleges has put together a list of seven tips to help you land your first job.

 1. Positive attitude to work

 Thirty-six percent of employers said that by improving their mindset and attitude towards work, Australian youth could enhance their employment prospects.
 They advise young people to be more motivated, have a stronger work ethic, be more enthusiastic, be more prepared to learn and take direction.

 2. Gain work experience

 A fair amount of employers mentioned that work experience or volunteer work, especially while still in school, is an effective way to improve their employment prospects and learn valuable skills.
 Many employers said work experience would allow young people to correctly learn and get a first-hand perspective for workplace expectations, gain practical skills and insights into the duties associated with specific occupations and demonstrate their commitment to current and future employers.